Future-House/ldp/README.md

 - Linux: `apt install graphviz`
 - macOS: `brew install graphviz`

-## Agent/Policy
+## Agent

+An agent is something that interacts with an environment (defined in our other package [Aviary](https://github.com/Future-House/aviary/)).

-An agent should have two functions:
+An agent uses tools in response to observations, which are just natural language observations.
+An agent has two functions:

 ```py
 agent_state = await agent.init_state(tools=tools)